SAP-samples/teched2021-IIS162/exercises/ex0/README.md

 # Getting Started

-## Demo Envionment and Naming Conventions
+## Demo Environment and Naming Conventions

 After completing these steps you will have access to SAP Cloud ALM.